 In this use case, each tenant—Oak and Maple— has a dedicated ESXi cluster.
 And each tenant has sub-tenants—Dev, QA, and Prod—whose workloads are deployed in the cluster.
 You need to define two service definitions to allow the VM-Series firewalls for each tenant to have Security policies for their respective ESXi clusters.
 The service definition for each tenant includes multiple zones (with corresponding virtual wire subinterface pairs) for isolating traffic from each sub-tenant.
-Each zone is mapped to a service profile on the NSX Manager, which allows the firewall to distinguish traffic from the virtual machines for each sub-tenant and to enforce zone-based security policy rules within the common set of policy rules for the tenant.
+Each zone is mapped to a service profile on the NSX-V Manager, which allows the firewall to distinguish traffic from the virtual machines for each sub-tenant and to enforce zone-based security policy rules within the common set of policy rules for the tenant.
 Zone-based policies in combination with the Dynamic Address groups also allow you to secure sub-tenants who may have overlapping networks, and hence have duplicate IP addresses.
-To uniquely identify virtual machines assigned to each sub-tenant and successfully enforce policy, the NSX Manager provides the service profile and security group to which a virtual machine belongs as match criteria in dynamic address groups on Panorama.
+To uniquely identify virtual machines assigned to each sub-tenant and successfully enforce policy, the NSX-V Manager provides the service profile and security group to which a virtual machine belongs as match criteria in dynamic address groups on Panorama.
 For more information, see Policy Enforcement using Dynamic Address Groups.

 You can also configure role-based access control using access domains on Panorama.
 Access domains allow you to control administrative access to specific device groups (to manage policies and objects) and template stacks (to manage network and device settings), so that each tenant administrator can manage the configuration for their VM-Series firewalls.
 Role-based access also allows you to limit log visibility for the respective tenant only.

-- This is one-time task and is required if you have not enabled access between the NSX Manager and Panorama.
+- This is one-time task and is required if you have not enabled access between the NSX-V Manager and Panorama.

 - Log in to the Panorama web interface.

-- Select PanoramaTemplates to add template stacks.
+- Selectto add template stacks.
 This use case has two template stacks named NSX-Template-MAPLE and NSX-Template-OAK.PanoramaTemplates

-- Select PanoramaDevice Groups and add device groups.
+- Selectand add device groups.
 This use case has two device groups named NSX-DG-OAK and NSX-DG-MAPLE.PanoramaDevice Groups

-traffic for each tenant in this use case, you need three zones for each tenant.
+- Create NSX-V service profile zones within each template stack.
+To isolate traffic for each tenant in this use case, you need three zones for each tenant.

 - Select the correct template stack in theTemplatedrop-down.

-- Sets the interface Type to Virtual Wire.
+- Sets the interfaceTypetoVirtual Wire.